 Community Housing Asset Ownership Policy

-The Community Housing Asset Ownership Policy sets out FACS Housing's requirements of vesting ownership of properties to selected community housing providers.
+The Community Housing Asset Ownership Policy sets out DCJ Housing's requirements of vesting ownership of properties to selected community housing providers.
 The policy outlines the prerequisites for asset ownership and the requirements that community housing providers had to meet in order to be eligible to own Government-funded social housing.

 The Asset Ownership Policy is part of a broader assurance framework in NSW that integrates regulatory and legislative controls with policy levers in order to manage risk and support growth and development of a dynamic and sustainable not-for-profit housing system.
 This provides assurance to stakeholders (tenants, financiers, tax payers and government) that funded housing providers are viable, independent and innovative.